-Dr. Puchades has significant industry experience as an RF device engineer and BiCMOS technology development engineer for Freescale Semiconductor in Phoenix, Arizona from 2000 to 2005.
+Dr. Puchades has significant industry experience having worked as an RF device engineer and BiCMOS technology development engineer for Motorola and Freescale Semiconductor in Phoenix, Arizona from 2000 to 2005.
 He was responsible for CMOS and high-voltage technology integration at the 0.18-µm node.
-While at Freescale he organized a Device Physics Seminar for process engineers, obtained his Six-Sigma green-belt accreditation and lead the resolution of several device engineering issues.
-He worked as a co-op at Advanced Vision Technologies and National Semiconductor during his undergraduate studies.
+While at Freescale he organized a Device Physics Seminar for process engineers, obtained his Six-Sigma green belt accreditation and lead the resolution of several high-impact device engineering issues.
+He coop’d at Advanced Vision Technologies and National Semiconductor during his undergraduate studies.

 Selected Recent Publications